luisloorcortez/luisloorcortez/README.txt

 🧑🏾‍🔧 SRE, focused on being better every day, learning and sharing!

-I know how to use it and I'm still learning 👨🏾‍🏫 Docker user
+I know how to use it and I'm still learning 👨🏾‍🏫 Docker
-GNU Linux, SysAdmin
+GNU Linux
+Processes CI/CD
-Maintain monitoring, alerting and reporting tools Managing orchestration processes in Production since 2015 Technical background with microservices written in standard languages (go, python, bash) Infrastructure as code with Terraform, Ansible, Kubernetes and docker.
-And processes CI/CD Working with cloud provider such as AWS, since 2017 and several of their most important services as EC2, RDS and S3 💾
+Maintain monitoring, alerting and reporting tools Managing orchestration processes in Production since 2015 Microservices written in standard languages (go, python, bash) Infrastructure as code with Terraform, Ansible, Kubernetes and docker Cloud provider such as AWS, and several of her services, as EC2, S3, etc 💾

 💬 Ask me about
 Resource optimization 💲💲💲